 Security is often a major concern when it comes to networking for most businesses, especially an enterprise.
 Even when deploying a cloud PBX or SIP network to handle your real-time communications, security is a high concern because transferred voice data can be intercepted and heard by unauthorized ears.
 This is also the case with file transfers or text sent using unified communications tools.

 When looking to protect your network during SIP calling, hardware or software network firewalls should act as a gatekeeper for that network.
-On top of that, a session border controller helps lock down any and all information passing through your phone calls.
+On top of that, a border controller helps lock down any and all information passing through your phone calls.

 Understanding Session Border Controllers